 If you've had a drainage tube inserted, it will be removed one or two days after surgery.
 Bandages, when used, are usually removed after one to five days.
-Don't be surprised at the pale, bruised, and puffy face you see.
-Just keep in mind that in a few weeks you'll be looking normal.
+Don't be surprised at the pale, bruised, and puffy face you see - it is part of the healing process.

 Most of your stitches will be removed after about one week.
 Your scalp may take longer to heal, and the stitches or metal clips in your hairline could be left in a few days longer.